City of Oxford

 256-831-3208

-This station houses a Pumper, Medium Rescue Truck, 75 ft Platform Ladder truck, Brush Truck and is Oxford's newest manned 24/7 station.
+This station houses a Pumper, Medium Rescue Truck, and Brush Truck.
 This station also houses a secondary Emergency Operations Center (EOC) for the city.

 DENNIS COX FIRE STATION # 3